top of page

 Location: Schweitzer Marsh

-Edition Number: 10
+Collector’s Edition of 10

 Dimensions: 16" x 24"

-This is an example of early morning, blue light that permeates northeastern Ohio's landscapes beginning in early November.
+This is an example of early morning blue light that permeates northeastern Ohio’s landscapes beginning in early November.
 For me, this scene of solitude inspires mystery, awe and an ineffable tranquility.

 Year: 2012